 While there are several reasons to kit up and get outside, the most compelling is undoubtedly the opportunity to experience nature in its raw, untouched form.
 When I think back to how I felt falling asleep under the stars or laying there in the morning watching nature’s rituals, I feel immensely humbled by the world that we are lucky enough to live in.
 That is something we all need to be reminded of sometimes, right?
 For me, microadventures were everything I had been looking for, why not see if you’ve been searching for them too.

 Are you familiar with Microadventures?
 Would you consider doing one?

 *This website contains affiliate links.
 If you choose to purchase through these links, I will earn a small commission at no extra cost to you.
-This will help me to finance my adventures! *
+This will help me to continue my global mishaps! *

 [amazon_link asins=’0007548036,0008129347′ template=’ProductGrid’ store=’wingtheworl-21′ marketplace=’UK’ link_id=’927d8b97-962f-11e7-81ab-71ea1f38ef9b’]